projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 If the verification is successful in eMMC RPMB controller, then the
    data will be written into storage device.

-This work flow of authenticated data read is very similar to this flow above, but in reverse order.
+This workflow of authenticated data read is very similar to this flow above, but in reverse order.

 Note that there are some security considerations in this design: